Weighting for a complex sub-merged dataset

 Thank you for this, I really do appreciate it!

-#5 Updated by Peter Lynn almost 3 years ago
+#5 Updated by Peter Lynn about 3 years ago

 The choice of weights depends on the set of analysis units that you want to include in the analysis, i.e. the definition of "response" for your purpose (= relevant observations are present).
 Not really on what type of analysis you then want to do with those units.